eylulyaltir/DSA210-Project/README.md

   1. Cleaning and labeling (if needed) the data to conduct this project in the most efficient way possible.
   2. I will use descriptive statistics to summarize transaction patterns across different weather conditions and use visualisations such as scatter-plots, time-series to see the change more apparently.
-  3. To test this hypothesis I will use T-tests to compare differences on rainy and sunny days, evaluate variations in spendings, and use chi-square tests to analyze the data more efficiently.
+  3. To test this hypothesis I will use T-tests to compare differences on for instance rainy and sunny days, evaluate variations in spendings, and use chi-square tests to analyze the data more efficiently.
-  4. I will try to predict spendings depending on weather forecasts using ML methods.
+  4. I will try to predict spendings and its category depending on weather forecasts using ML methods.

 **Limitations and Future Work**

 There are a few limitations to this project.
 Firstly because the main data of the project is my own spendings we can not fully analyze how external conditions affect finance management.
 I only spend money to specific categories and because of this we are not able to observe consumer trends efficiently.
 By broadening this research we can understand consumer trends more efficiently.
-This may help companies, brands or even coffee shops to predict their sale beforehand and create new strategies to increase the predictions.
+This may help companies, brands or even coffee shops to predict their sales beforehand and create new strategies (discounts, campaigns, etc.) to increase the predictions.

 **Conclusion**